frederic-perez/AmE-dictionary/data/dictionary.md

 __histrionic__ _adj_ Deliberately affected; overly dramatic or emotional.
 __hit (one's) stride__ _idiom_
 __hit (something) out of the (ball)park__ _idiom_ To do or perform something extraordinarily well; to produce or earn an exceptional achievement.
 An allusion to hitting a home run in baseball that lands outside the stadium. _I’m pretty sure I hit that test out of the ballpark._
+__hit a snag__ _idiom_ :dart: To encounter an issue, drawback, or challenge. _Our plans for a relaxing night at home hit a snag when a pipe burst in the basement._
 __hit and miss__ :two::hammer:
 __hit home__ _idiom_ To be fully understood by or strongly affect or resonate with someone. _It wasn't until he was threatened with losing his job that the comments about John's work ethic really hit home._ _The film has an underlying theme of grief and loss that will hit home with a lot of viewers._
 __hit man__